threepointone/react-redux-saga/README.md

 etc
 ---

-- this module comes from the work on [redux-react-local](https://github.com/threepointone/redux-react-local), and works well with it
+- from the work on [redux-react-local](https://github.com/threepointone/redux-react-local)